 The other responsibility that CR A-660 assigns specifically to the recording secretary is transferring the PA/PTA’s bylaws, meeting notices, agendas and meeting minutes to the incoming recording secretary before the end of his/her term.
-As with the other mandatory officers, the secretary is also one of the mandatory selectors of the parent members of its corresponding CEC or Citywide Education Council.

 While, the recording secretary’s responsibilities are defined by your bylaws, the DOE’s PA/PTA Bylaws Template suggests that the recording secretary be responsible for:

 - preparing minutes of each PA/PTA meeting, and reading and distributing copies of the minutes at the next PA/PTA meeting.

 - preparing notices, agendas, sign-in sheets and materials for distribution.

 - maintaining custody of the PA/PTA’s records on school premises.**

 - incorporating all amendments into the bylaws and ensuring that signed copies of the bylaws with the latest amendments are on file in the principal’s office.

 - reviewing, maintaining and responding to all correspondence addressed to the PA/PTA.